 Stephanie joined the team in 2015 and lives in Keele village.
 She came to Keele from a chaplaincy at Scargill House, a retreat and conference centre in the Yorkshire Dales, and before that parishes in leafy Surrey and a slightly dodgy bit of North London.
 Although she’s been ordained since the last century she dimly remembers a life before that working in radio and TV.

 Stephanie has spent most of her life trying to get her head around the fact that God likes her, and generally prefers questions to answers.
-She loves Jesus, her guitar and Doctor Who.
+She loves Jesus, her dog Patch, and her guitar.
 Usually in that order.

 +44(0)1782 734919 or internal calls 34919